mvolkmann/blog/src/raycast.md

 Raycast snippets are text identified by keywords.
 When the keywords are entered in _any_ application, they are replaced by the associated text.

+To see the existing snippets:

+- Open Raycast.
+- Enter "sni" and select "Search Snippets".

 To define a snippet: